 Each year, admission is offered to about 200 active-duty soldiers, either to the U.S. Military Academy or the Prep School.
 Most attend the Prep School first, although some are admitted directly to West Point.

 To apply for West Point or the Preparatory School, soldiers must meet the same criteria as other applicants, and have either a high school degree or a GED, and be of high moral character.

 Cadets at West Point have 45 academic majors from which to choose, including foreign languages, mechanical engineering, and economics.
 All graduates of West Point receive a bachelor of science degree.

-The core curriculum is accredited just like other institutions of higher learning and includes math, sciences, humanities and social sciences, along with military development programs.
+The core curriculum is accredited just like other institutions of higher learning and includes math, sciences, humanities, and social sciences, along with military development programs.
 Cadets choose a major at the end of their second year.
-This requires cadets to take 10 to 13 electives in a specific major and write a thesis or complete a design project.
+It requires cadets to take 10 to 13 electives in a specific major and write a thesis or complete a design project.